Have you ever had an idea for a product that you think people would buy? Maybe a lifestyle brand or online pet store that you could call your own?

 The best way to pick a payment gateway is by going through the following steps:

-- Find out which countries you would like to sell to and what the most popular payment methods in those countries are.
+- Find out which countries you would like to sell to and the most popular payment methods in those countries.

 - If possible, pick some of the more popular payment gateways like Shopify Payments or PayPal.